baou9/SUNQ-Fusion-Solar-API/README.md

 - `.env.example` – environment variables.
 - `docker-compose.yml` – run backend and frontend together.

+## Frontend API base

+The frontend builds all API requests using the helper in `frontend/lib/api.js`, which prefixes paths with `NEXT_PUBLIC_API_BASE`.
+Set this environment variable to the backend's base path (e.g., `/api`).

 ## Proxy

 All outbound FusionSolar traffic is routed through the proxy defined in `MA_PROXY`.